microsoft/pai/contrib/standard-dockers/README.md

 ## Build and Push

-You can build all the images for scratch by the following command.
+You can build all the images from scratch by the following commands.
 Please replace the name `openpai/standard` to your customized docker image name, such as `<your-username-in-dockerhub>/<docker-image-name>`.

 ```bash
 # build images